exoscale/exoscale-cloud-controller-manager/doc/kubeadm/README.md

 ## Install

-follow the installation on k8s documentation https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/
+Follow the instructions in the k8s documentation https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/

 at the step of `kubeadm init`